Why I Quit Craft Shows & What I’d do Differently

 When you see other vendors doing well but aren’t seeing the sales at your booth, you really start to question if craft shows are right for you…..and maybe even start to doubt your business.

 I definitely had my share of events that were less successful due to the organizer or because I applied to a craft show that wasn’t a fit for my products.
-Researching, choosing, and applying to the right events is covered in detail in my ebook MAKE MORE MONEY AT CRAFT FAIRS and is an essential step in craft show success.

 Along with trying a variety of events, I also tried a variety of products.
-I started with selling pajamas and rice heating bags, sewed a few pillow covers, got into making (every style of) handbags, sewed mittens out of leftover handbag fabric, and sold a few odds and ends like wallets, coin purses, pencil cases, etc.
+I started with selling pajamas and rice heating bags, a few pillow covers, got into making (every style of) handbags, sewing mittens out of leftover handbag fabric, and sold a few odds and ends like wallets, coin purses, pencil cases, etc.

 I played around with different display setups, fixtures, props, signage, and sales pitches at each event as well.